 Magical Butter, made to create cannabis-infused just-about-anything, is the extraordinary machine you’ve all been hearing so much about.
-The rave is very real, people.
 It’s “the world’s first countertop botanical extractor” like you’ve never seen it.
 Thinking of trying your hand at infusing edibles, butter, oils, grain alcohol, or lotions, but you have no idea where to begin?
 Then, Magical Butter is for you!
 Infusing has never been this simple.
-There’s no limit to what you can make with this beautiful piece of genius.
 Oils, tinctures, soups, sauces, salad dressings, skin care products, pet medicines, you name it!
 I’m sure there’s more than I can name or that I’m even aware exists.
 You can get creative to no end.

 I tested Magical Butter by attempting one of the base recipes and had a solid vegan, non-GMO sunflower cooking oil by the end of the oil cycle.
 It was honestly that easy.
 It only took an hour to make minus the brief time it took to decarboxylate my cannabis.

 Once I decarbed my trim, it was simply a matter of throwing a couple of ingredients into the machine.
 The minimum amount of botanicals that can be used is anywhere between seven and 14 grams per cup.
 How much oil you decide to make can be calculated by multiplying the number of botanicals in grams to the total number of cups (per cup/240 ml) you’d like to make.
 The total is the amount of oil you’ll have once you’ve finished.